Skip to main content

 About

-Hungry Horrors is a single player turn-based strategy game with a fantasy theme.
+Hungry Horrors is a single player tactical role playing game with fantasy, medieval, historical and dark fantasy themes.
 It was developed by Clumsy Bear Studio and was released on January 19, 2026.
 It received overwhelmingly positive reviews from players.

 Face legendary creatures from British and Irish folklore in this roguelite deck builder where cooking replaces combat.
 As a princess, you must prepare dishes to feed these monsters or risk becoming their next meal.